tiizy/gerbert-punctuator/README.md

 ## Setup
 I strongly recommend to use docker in order to download all existing libraries.
 This section contains step-by-step instructions for training the BERT-model on your data.

+In case you would like to use my data, the corresponding DVC file can be found in the /data folder.
+In this case the preprocessing should be continued from step 4.

+In the case that you would like to use my trained model, skipping the preprocessing and training, the corresponding DVC file is in /saved_models.

 ## Preprocessing the data

 ### 1. Data